NVIDIA-Genomics-Research/GenomeWorks/pygenomeworks/README.md

 ### Code Formatting

-Clara Genomics Analysis follows the PEP-8 style guidelines for all its Python code.
-The automated CI system for Clara Genomics Analysis run `flake8` to check the style.
+GenomeWorks follows the PEP-8 style guidelines for all its Python code.
+The automated CI system for GenomeWorks run `flake8` to check the style.

 To run style check manually, simply run the following from the top level folder.